-Classification of matter and theories of the structure of matte Chemical bonding, molecular structure and chemical behaviou Equilibrium and change in chemical systems.
-Introduction t colloidal systems.
-Structure and reactions of organi compounds.
+Classification of matter and theories of the structure of matter.
+Chemical bonding, molecular structure and chemical behaviour Equilibrium and change in chemical systems.
+Introduction to colloidal systems.
+Structure and reactions of organic compounds.

 Introduction to the biochemistry of macromolecules.
-Bioene getics and enzyme catalysis.
-A survey of the principal metabolity pathways, their functions, interrelationships, and regulation introductory endocrinology and whole body metabolism.
+Bioenergetics and enzyme catalysis.
+A survey of the principal metabolic pathways, their functions, interrelationships, and regulation.
+Introductory endocrinology and whole body metabolism.

-Assessment: There is a mid-year assessment in the chemistre component of the subject.
+Assessment: There is a mid-year assessment in the chemistry component of the subject.
 Students are expected to satisfy the requirements of both the chemistry and biochemistry components of the subject.
-Students who do not satisfy the requirements of the mid-year assessment in the chemistry componer may be required to undergo further assessment at the end of the year, probably after the Session 2 assessments.
+Students who do not satisfy the requirements of the mid-year assessment in the chemistry component may be required to undergo further assessment at the end of the year, probably after the Session 2 assessments.

-This year is conducted in two academic sessions, the principal component of which is an integrated course Human Structure and Function, embracing anatomy biochemistry and physiology.
-The objective is to give students a broad knowledge and understanding ohuman structure and function based on scientific principles, relevant to further study in medicine.
+This year is conducted in two academic sessions, the principal component of which is an integrated course, Human Structure and Function, embracing anatomy, biochemistry and physiology.
+The objective is to give students a broad knowledge and understanding of human structure and function based on scientific principles, relevant to further study in medicine.
 During this year in Clinical Studies II, students make contact with patients and the physical aspects of disease, in order that they may apply their knowledge and understanding to the clinical situation.
 The strand dealing with human behaviour is continued.

-Hours S1 per week
+Hours per week

+S1 S2

-80.012 Human Structure and Function II Clinical Studies II Human Behaviour II General Studies Elective 19 2 3 2 19 2 3 2
+80.112 Human Structure and Function II 19 19

+80.012 Clinical Studies II 2 2

+80.212 Human Behaviour II 3 3

+General Studies elective 2 2

 26 26